 Minoan pottery has also been found in Egypt.
 Clearly Minoan traders and sailors journeyed far and wide in search for trade items, and, judging by the power and wealth apparent at Knossos, the Minoans came to dominate maritime trade in the eastern and central Mediterranean.

 In about 1400 BCE, the archaeological evidence shows a sudden break in the historical record – the palace of Knossos collapsed, its inhabitants dispersed.
 Modern scholars have linked this to a devastating earthquake and tsunami caused by a volcanic eruption on the nearby island of Thera.
 Palace-building returned after a little while, but on a smaller scale; and the script has changed – it is now one which scholars call Linear B. This script has, unlike Linear A, been deciphered, with most of the documents relating to routine trade and administration.
-Linear B was also used on the Greek mainland at this time, and this suggests that the centres of power in Crete had been taken over by conquerors from Greece.
+Linear B was also used on the Greek mainland at this time, and this suggests that the centers of power in Crete had been taken over by conquerors from Greece.
 These held sway for some two centuries before themselves vanishing.

 After that, there are no signs of palace building, nor of writing, nor of any other kind of high culture, for several centuries.
 When at last literate civilization returns to the island it is as part of the civilization of Classical Greece, an entirely different one from that of the Minoans.
 A new chapter in the history of the world has begun.